Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

-It is well-known that $M$ has cusps if and only if there is some homotopically essential curve which is not freely homotopic to a geodesic.
-A manifold with positive injectivity radius has no cusps.
-The manifold $M$ is said to have {\em hyperbolic cusps} if there is some $\epsilon>0$ such that the curvature is constant $-1$ on all the $\epsilon$-cusps.
-Throughout the paper, we will only encounter this kind of manifolds.
+The manifold $M$ is said to have {\em hyperbolic cusps} if there is some $\epsilon>0$ such that the curvature is constant $-1$ on all the $\epsilon$-cusp neighborhoods.
+Throughout the paper, we will only encounter this kind of manifold.